simonmichael/hledger/hledger/test/errors/README.md

 | uniqueleafnames          |          |                  |                    | Y      | Y                |                 |

 Key:
-- format: the error message follows a standard format (format 1: location on first line; format 2:summary on first line, location on second line)
+- format: the error message follows a standard format (format 1: location on first line, megaparsec-like. format 2: summary on first line, location on second line, rustc-like.)
 - accurate line - the optimal line(s) is(are) selected
 - accurate column - the optimal column(s) is(are) selected
 - visual - the CLI error message shows a relevant excerpt (Y), ideally with the error highlighted (YY)